 command to remove the file from the context and retry the same prompt above./diff

 to check what Aider producedAider allows developers to run shell commands within an Aider session.
 This example will use this feature to test the script that was written.
-First find what file the course directory is in using the /run
+First find the path to your course directory, cs410g-src, using the /run

 command and ls